RedHatInsights/insights-upload/README.md

 Services should return a message with the UID and the validation message to the `uploadvalidation` topic:

     {'hash': 'abcdef123456', 'validation': 'success'} # or 'validation': 'failure'

+Fields:

+  - principal:  The uploading org id
+  - rh_account: The account number used to upload.
+Can be used to separate data for tenancy purposes.
+  - hash:       Unique ID provided to the payload.
+This ID will be used for the life of the object.
+  - url:        URL for the location the payload can be downloaded from
+  - validation: Validation status of the object

 ### Current Active Topics